Pronostic Quinté du Jour : Analyse et Conseils pour Vos Paris Hippiques !-- Powered by Hooligan Media -->

 Galphimia glauca is a plant species native to Mexico.
 People traditionally used it as a tranquilizer to reduce anxiety.

 Passionflower or Passiflora is a family of plants with around 550 different species.
+Some studies show that a particular species, P. incarnata, may be effective in treating restlessness, nervousness, and anxiety.

 People can take P. incarnata in tablet form or as a liquid tincture.